The same family of Trotter bears arms that are recognised both by the Scots

 Trotter (1754-1833) of both Kettleshiel in Berwickshire and Horton in

-the same arms in the Lyon Court in the same year, though certainly he had a
+the slightly different arms in the Lyon Court in the same year and perhaps

-different crest in the College of Arms' record; I wonder which brother was
+later that year had a different crest granted in the College of Arms' record.

 The list of heraldic events includes: